The 13 Best True Crime Podcasts Worth Listening To

 For many, Serial invigorated an interest in podcasts, especially those in the true crime genre.
 However, there have been many more fascinating true crime podcasts released since Serial.
 So, for those who enjoy these fascinating glimpses into the criminal underworld, here are the best true crime podcasts you need to hear.

-In Undisclosed, three hosts investigate wrongful convictions and problems with the U.S. justice system, from investigation through to trial and ending with the verdict.
-The program is the product of three great legal minds — attorney and author Rabia Chaudry, University of South Carolina law professor Colin Miller, and lawyer Susan Simpson.
+In Undisclosed, three hosts investigate wrongful convictions and problems with the US justice system, from investigation through to trial and ending with the verdict.
+The program is the product of three great legal minds: attorney and author Rabia Chaudry, University of South Carolina law professor Colin Miller, and lawyer Susan Simpson.

+From the creators of Serial, the S-Town podcast is a must-listen for fans of the investigative narrative format.
 Over the course of seven episodes, host Brian Reed looks at an Alabama town after receiving a tip from a man named John, who claims to despise the town.

 John says the son of a wealthy family in town has been bragging about getting away with murder.
 Later, another person is found dead, and the investigation unveils what turns out to be an intense family feud.

 While many true crime podcasts often deal with grisly topics like murder, American Scandal puts the focus on the corruption in business, politics, sports, and society.
 As you can imagine, there’s a lot of deceit to cover.